eylonmalin/k8s-training/day-1/task-1/README.md

 # Return snapshot logs from pod
 kubectl logs my-pod-name

-# Execute command in pod container and send stdout/stderr from 'bash'
+# Execute command in pod container and send stdout/stderr from 'sh'
-kubectl exec -it my-pod-name bash
+kubectl exec -it my-pod-name sh

 # Listen on port 8888 locally, forwarding to 5000 in the pod
 kubectl port-forward my-pod-name 8888:5000